 To enter the Practical Nursing (PN) Program, a student must first be admitted to Richmond Community College.
 Admission to Richmond Community College, however, does not guarantee admission into the program.
 A letter from the Admissions Office will be sent to the student upon acceptance into the program.
 A letter from the Registrar will be sent to the student regarding transfer equivalency.

 I. The following policies and procedures are Admissions’ Requirements for potential Practical Nursing students to meet:

-3. Students interested in the Practical Nursing (PN) Program will need to fill out a separate admissions application located on the PN academic page on the RichmondCC’s website.
+- Students interested in the Practical Nursing Program will need to fill out a separate admissions application.
 If needed, potential nursing students are welcome to request assistance from Student Services to complete this application.
-Applications will open June 1st every year and close January 31st every year.
-Applicants are notified of Admissions status by May 31st.
+Applications will open June 1 every year and close Jan.
+31 every year.
+Applicants are notified of Admissions status by May 31.
 Students should complete a nursing application even if they have not yet met the requirements for the Nursing Admissions.
 Nursing applicatons can be completed here: Application

 For previous Program & Course Requirements, Program Completion Guides and Course Catalogs, please visit the Archives.